mguid73/marineOmicsWGinternship/20210419_InternshipCheckin.md

 * [Illumina NGS high-level overview](https://www.illumina.com/science/technology/next-generation-sequencing/sequencing-technology.html)
 * Meg to review raw data sheet
 * Specific questions you're interested in for final presenations?
+	- **What materials do the journals require authors to submit?**
+	- What percentage of papers adhere to Matz's paper about suggestions for data analysis?
+	- How many people will actually respond to requests for information?
+How long does it take them to reply?
+What is the response?

 ## Practice forking and cloning this repository